 120 x 121 y 122 z 123 { 124 | 125 } 126 ~

-Since all numbers are between 0 and 255, it uses the identity function to map them codes to a byte sequence.
+Since all numbers are between 0 and 255, no further processing is necessary to get a unique byte sequence for each character.

-Finally, since there's a number of free codes, ASCII defines some control codes:
+Finally, since there are unused numbers, ASCII defines some control codes:

 0 NUL 1 SOH 2 STX 3 ETX 4 EOT 5 ENQ 6 ACK 7 BEL